Everything PR News

 The firm built a substantial book on crisis-management work during the COVID period and has since extended into the broader European tech PR category.
 The principles that defined the firm's COVID-era playbook — direct internal communication, sustained external messaging, partnership-first posture — translate into the contemporary crisis-PR discipline cleanly.

-Crisis communications in 2026: the ten-point reference
+Crisis communications: the ten-point reference

 1. Do not ignore the problem.
 The crisis-PR principle that compounds across every category.
 Silence in the early hours of a crisis is interpreted as guilt by every audience that matters — employees, customers, partners, press, regulators.
 Companies that communicate first, even with partial information, set the framing the rest of the cycle inherits.